 A lot has changed in the two decades eLearning has existed—mostly in the last five years.
 This is because, unlike other software industries, eLearning has only recently gained attention, unlike website development or general content creation.

 Thankfully for us, ATD published a study reviewing the average time it took to create a single 1hr unit of competency for eLearning.
 The study reviews times from 2003, 2009, and 2017.
+There are more details on each level, but we'll only cover the most important 3.
 The study found that:

 This format took 45 hours for a 1 hour unit of competency.
 In 2009, this jumped to 114 hours.
 And by 2017, it dropped to 38 hours.
 Traditional learning was and still is common with most education organizations and businesses.
 This because it’s been around the longest and still is cost-effective as far as in-person learning goes.
 Think of a classroom environment with an instructor or trainer sharing knowledge on a topic with others in the room.